11x3/ilvmx/README.md

 > note: Every successful request returns a UUID that our adapter may ignore or subscribe for events and updates on.

-In essence, other existing frameworks and apps may be used entirely inside and outside the adapt and other of Ilvmx.
+In essence, other existing frameworks and apps may be used entirely inside and outside the adapt and other stages of ILvMx – this makes it dead simple to setup and intergrate which should help increase adoption and ease potential future migratiions.

 > tl;dr #adapt - transform web/twitter/irc requests into abstract work requests